Emmotes/ic_spoilers/docs/raistlin.md

     "id": 2624,
     "flavour_text": "",
     "description": {
-        "desc": "Raistlin increases the effect of Prodigy of High Sorcery by $amount% for each Good Champion in the formation, stacking multiplicatively."
+        "desc": "Raistlin increases the effect of Prodigy of High Sorcery by $(not_buffed amount)% for each Good Champion in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {